-We allow for the definition of a breakend that is not part of a novel adjacency.
+We allow for the definition of a breakend that is not part of a novel adjacency, also identified by the tag SV-TYPE=BND.
 We call these single breakends, because they lack a mate.
 Breakends that are unobserved partners of breakends in observed novel adjacencies are one kind of single breakend.
 For example, if the true situation is known to be either as depicted back in Figure 1, and we only observe the adjacency (U,V), and no adjacencies for W, X, Y, or Z, then we cannot be sure whether we have a simple reciprocal translocation or a more complex 3-break operation.
 Yet we know the partner X of U and the partner W of V exist and are breakends.
 In this case we can specify these as single breakends, with unknown mates.
 The 4 lines of VCF representing this situation would be: